 Staff were clear about the importance of emotional support needed by patients when delivering care.
 They conveyed a good understanding of supporting more vulnerable members of society such as patients with dementia, and adults and children with a learning difficulty.
-For example, the practice booked a longer appointment for a child patient with a learning difficulty.
+For example, longer appointments were offered to patients with dental phobia.